 1.13.4.
 Feature selection using SelectFromModel¶

-importance_getter callable after fitting.
+feature_importances_ attribute after fitting.

-The features are considered unimportant and removed if the corresponding
+The features are considered unimportant and removed, if the corresponding

-importance of the feature values are below the provided
+feature_importances_ values are below the provided

 threshold parameter.
 Apart from specifying the threshold numerically,